IowaDave/ESP8266_Random_Numbers/README.md

 by David "IowaDave" Sparks
 December 2020

-It may be possible to obtain truly random numbers from an ESP 8266 (or ESP32) microcontroller.
+It may be possible to obtain truly random numbers from an ESP 8266 microcontroller.

 In fact, there are at least two ways to go about it: